 - Great resume, successful interview, candidate is chosen, but company announces a temporary hiring freeze, or simply decides that the position wasn’t necessary

-While there are no data that my work, or the work of any other resume writer, will guarantee a job offer, prospective clients should consider the writer’s background.
+While there are no data that my work, or the work of any other writer, will guarantee a job offer, prospective clients should consider the writer’s background.
 If the provider got into resume writing because everyone told them that they’re a good writer, that’s meaningless.
-Writing skills are important, of course, but they are not the only factor that makes a resume writer any good.
+Writing skills are important, of course, but they are not the only factor that makes a good resume writer.

-A good resume writer needs to understand how recruitment works
+The best resume writers understand how recruitment works

 I was a human resources professional for many years during which I hired hundreds of people for every position imaginable, from the call center to the c-suite.
 That means that I was the person who decided whether to hit “delete,” or put a resume aside for further scrutiny.
 And that means that I know how HR and hiring managers think.
 So I’d stick to former HR professionals and recruiters who also happen to write well.